zomeru/Natours/README.md

 # Natours

-This is a Tour Booking website user interface I've built and designed by Jonas Schmedtmann.
-(Thanks to his udemy course)
+This is a Tour Booking website user interface that I've built through Advanced CSS course by Jonas Schmedtmann from Udemy.

 https://zomeru-natours.netlify.app